hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## Are there Repair glue / Repair kit / Patch kit for sleeping pads?
 Most sleeping pads come with a repair kit (or patch kit) which includes a repair glue.
-You can also [purchase][27] them separately.
+You can also <a href="http://amzn.to/2ePywc4" target="_blank" rel="nofollow">purchase</a> them separately.

 ---